Azure/ARM-private-deployment/README.md

 ## Scripts

-There are three scripts which are utilised by the GitHub workflow or Azure Devops Pipeline to deploy to Azure using Azure Template Specs:
+There are three scripts which are utilised by the GitHub workflow or Azure DevOps Pipeline to deploy to Azure using Azure Template Specs:

 1. Create Resource Group. <br>
    This script creates the Resource Group for the Template Specs, by default it creates a Resource Group called *template-specs* but this can be updated in the workflow or pipeline.